-The Dark Side of Serbia's Oil Shale Fairy Tale23.
-January 2012. / Uncategorized
+The Dark Side of Serbia's Oil Shale Fairy Tale, Uncategorized

 According to an old Serbian fairy tale, God tells a poor man who enters a gold mine that no matter what he chooses to do inside, he’ll be sorry when he leaves.
 If he takes some gold, he’ll be sorry for not taking more; if he doesn’t, he’ll be sorry for not taking any at all.

 Modern Serbia now finds itself in a similar situation to the hero of that ancient tale.